 We all know the first rule of a gunfight is to have a gun.
 But, without being able to properly identify your threat, how do you know that it is time to shoot?
 And once that decision is made, wouldn’t it be easier to hit your attacker if you could see him or her?
 Having a bright light mounted on your pistol can make all the difference under stress.

-The white light on the Streamlight TLR-2 G is fairly bright: 200 lumens and 6,300 candela.
-The 200 lumens is plenty bright to search rooms and identify threats.
-For my preferences, I like to see higher candela numbers: 12,000 or more.
+The white light on the Streamlight TLR-2 G is fairly bright: 300 lumens and 12,000 candelas.
+The 300 lumens are plenty bright to search rooms and identify threats while the 12,000 candelas suggests a suitably concentrated beam for medium-range shots.

-Lower vs. higher candela is more of a matter of preference as far as I am concerned.
-For searching rooms, the Streamlight TLR-2 G is perfectly fine at a 6,300 candela rating.
-However, for longer distances – say across a large backyard – the beam might not have the reach you want.
-Something like the Streamlight TLR-1s HP is a better choice, but it does not have a laser aiming device.
+Lower vs. higher candelas is more of a matter of preference as far as I am concerned.
+For searching rooms, the Streamlight TLR-2 G is perfectly fine at a 12,000-candela rating.
+It also gives you reasonably reach for longer distances – say across your backyard.

-There is no perfect, but Streamlight purposefully designed the reflector to produce this candela output to provide a beam “…with optimum peripheral illumination to assist with navigation.”
-Considering most citizens and law enforcement officers would use this light/laser combination at relatively close ranges, such as searching a home for an intruder, Streamlight’s design is likely the best compromise.
+There is no perfect, but Streamlight purposefully designed the reflector to produce this candela output to provide a beam…with optimum peripheral illumination to assist with identifying secondary threats and navigation.
+Considering most citizens and law enforcement officers would use this light/laser combination at relatively close ranges, such as searching a home for an intruder, Streamlight’s design is likely the best choice.

 Green lasers make a lot of sense to me.
 Compared to red lasers, they are much more visible in both bright light and low light conditions.
 The human eye is much more sensitive to the color green than red, so for the same power output, the eye perceives the green laser to be brighter.

 The downside to green lasers is they are harder to produce than red lasers.
 Generally, this downside translates to higher costs for the consumer.
 While the cost of green lasers is coming down, they are not as cheap as red lasers…yet.
-MSRP on this unit $550, but I would expect to see these units selling in the mid-$300 range online.
+MSRP on this unit is $550, but don’t freak – you can buy these for less than $300 online.

 The laser unit emits the beam from inside the flashlight portion of the unit.
 On the left side of the TLR-2 G reflector is a small port out of which the laser beam shoots.
-This reduces the overall height of the unit compared to older models that simply stacked a laser on the bottom of a light.
+This reduces the overall height of the unit compared to older models that simply stacked a laser on the bottom of the light housing.